Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-6.md

 There is a separate module called `ReactMultiChild`  (`src\renderers\shared\stack\reconciler\ReactMultiChild.js`) to manage children.
 Nice, let’s check `mountChildren` method then.
 In contains two main tasks as well.
 First of all, instantiate children (use `ReactChildReconciler` for that) and mount them.
 What children actually are here?
 So, it’s can be simple HTML tag or another custom component, to handle HTML we need to instantiate `ReactDOMComponent` and for custom component - `ReactCompositeComponent`.
 Mounting flow, again, depends on what the child type is.

+### One more time

 If you are still reading this, probably it’s a time to clarify and remind overall process one more time.
 Let’s take a break and recollect sequence of objects.

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/6/overall-mounting-scheme.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/6/overall-mounting-scheme.svg)